teremterem/litellm-server-boilerplate/DOCKER_DEPLOYMENT.md

-# Docker Deployment Guide for Claude Code GPT-5 Proxy
+# Docker Deployment Guide for LiteLLM Server

+TODO Make sure this guide is fully updated

-This guide explains how to deploy the Claude Code GPT-5 proxy using Docker and GitHub Container Registry (GHCR).
+This guide explains how to deploy the LiteLLM Server using Docker and GitHub Container Registry (GHCR).

 ## 🐳 Docker Image

-The Docker image is available in GitHub Container Registry:
+The Docker image is available in a registry:

 ```
-ghcr.io/teremterem/claude-code-gpt-5:latest
+ghcr.io/teremterem/litellm-server-boilerplate:latest
 ```

 ## 🚀 Quick Start